GLOBAL MARKETS-Stocks, euro gain on European bond-buying hopes

 OIL PRICES EXTEND GAINS; U.S., BRENT CRUDE UP BY $1 A BARREL EACH AFTER EIA DATA

-* ECB planned bond buys reported at 50 billion euros a month
+* ECB planned bond buys reported at 50 bln euros a month

 By Michael Connor

-NEW YORK, Jan 21 European and U.S. equities rose on Wednesday, lifted by reports the European Central Bank will announce a 50 billion euros per month bond-buying program to boost the euro zone's flagging economy.
+NEW YORK, Jan 21 European and U.S. equities rose on Wednesday, lifted by news reports that the European Central Bank will announce a massive bond-buying program to boost the euro zone's flagging economy.

-U.S. Treasury prices fell while the euro rose against the dollar.
-A source told Reuters the ECB's Executive Board has proposed a program that would enable the bank to buy 50 billion euros ($58 billion) in bonds a month from March.
+U.S. Treasury prices declined and the euro rose against the dollar after news reports that the ECB, which will hold a policy meeting on Thursday, plans to buy 50 billion euros ($58 billion) in bonds per month for at least one year.

 The Japanese yen rose more 1 percent against the U.S. dollar after the Bank of Japan left policy unchanged.
 Though the decision by the BoJ not to expand its stimulus package had been widely expected, some had bet on a surprise move as inflation targets looked elusive.
 The yen later reclaimed some losses and last stood at 118 yen to the dollar.

-The Canadian dollar plunged more than 2 percent against the U.S. dollar to its weakest since April 2009, after the Bank of Canada shocked financial markets with its interest-rate cut.
+Bets on euro zone monetary stimulus also touched commodities markets, with gold climbing above $1,300 an ounce for the first time since August before settling back to $1,293.
+The prospect of looming deflation and increased market volatility were cited as factors supporting demand for bullion.

-Oil prices rose 2 percent, with Brent crude at $48.94 a barrel, following a recent heavy sell-off that led Total's chief executive to say the French energy major plans to cut capital spending by 10 percent this year.
-(Reporting by Michael Connor in New York; Editing by Leslie Adler and James Dalgleish)
+Oil prices edged up 1.25 percent, with Brent crude at $48.56 a barrel, following a recent heavy sell-off that led Total's chief executive to say the French energy major plans to cut capital spending by 10 percent this year.
+(Reporting by Michael Connor in New York; Editing by Leslie Adler)

 OIL PRICES EXTEND GAINS; U.S., BRENT CRUDE UP BY $1 A BARREL EACH AFTER EIA DATA